bitsofcotton/p2/README.md

 N.B. we take original/~ as x~rx, r in R when they doesn't normalized by the method like conv_check/nand.cc.

+# Tips on original stream status dimension and prediction dimension:
+We are estimating it is enough p.cc argv[1] \* input average width larger than input stream status dimension in average.
+We might need to do twice if p.cc is being jammed condition.

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing
 * https://1drv.ms/u/s!AnqkwcwMjB_PaDIfXya_M3-aLXw?e=qzfKcU